Middle Ages: Early Middle Ages

-New realms
+New societies

-In the post-Roman world ethnic identities were flexible, often determined by loyalty to a successful military leader or by religion instead of ancestry or language.
-Ethnic markers quickly changed—by around 500, Arianism, originally a genuine Roman heresy, was associated with Germanic peoples, and the Goths rarely used their Germanic language outside their churches.
-The fusion of Roman culture with the customs of the invading tribes is well documented.
-Popular assemblies that allowed free male tribal members more say in political matters than had been common in the Roman state developed into legislative and judicial bodies.
+The political structure of Western Europe changed with the end of the united Roman Empire.
+Although the movements of peoples during this period are usually described as "invasions", they were not just military expeditions but migrations of entire peoples into the empire.
+Such movements were aided by the refusal of the Western Roman elites to support the army or pay the taxes that would have allowed the military to suppress the migration.
+The emperors of the 5th century were often controlled by military strongmen such as Stilicho (d.
+408), Aetius (d.
+454), Aspar (d.
+471), Ricimer (d.
+472), or Gundobad (d.
+516), who were partly or fully of non-Roman background.
+When the line of Western emperors ceased, many of the kings who replaced them were from the same background.
+Intermarriage between the new kings and the Roman elites was common.
+This led to a fusion of Roman culture with the customs of the invading tribes, including the popular assemblies that allowed free male tribal members more say in political matters than was common in the Roman state.
 Material artefacts left by the Romans and the invaders are often similar, and tribal items were often modelled on Roman objects.
 Much of the scholarly and written culture of the new kingdoms was also based on Roman intellectual traditions.
-An important difference was the gradual loss of tax revenue by the new polities.
-Many of the new political entities no longer supported their armies through taxes, instead relying on granting them land or rents.
-This meant there was less need for large tax revenues and so the taxation systems decayed.
+An important difference was the new polities' gradual loss of tax revenue.
+Many new political entities no longer supported their armies through taxes; instead, they relied on granting them land or rents.
+This meant there was less need for large tax revenues, so the taxation systems decayed.
+Warfare was common between and within the kingdoms.
+Slavery declined as the supply weakened, and society became more rural.

-Among the new peoples filling the political void left by Roman centralised government, the first Germanic groups now collectively known as Anglo-Saxons settled in Britain before the middle of the 5th century.
-The local culture had little impact on their way of life, but the linguistic assimilation of masses of the local Celtic Britons to the newcomers is evident.
-By around 600, new political centres emerged, some local leaders accumulated considerable wealth, and a number of small kingdoms were formed.
-From among these realms, the kingdoms of Northumbria, Mercia, Wessex, and East Anglia emerged as dominant powers by the end of the 7th century.
-Smaller kingdoms in present-day Wales and Scotland were still under the control of the native Britons and Picts.
-Ireland was divided into even smaller political units, usually known as tribal kingdoms, under the control of kings.
-There were perhaps as many as 150 local kings in Ireland, of varying importance.